What is your relationship with food?

 Don’t deprive yourself

 I like to go out and try new foods, eat at different places, and I enjoy meals with people that love food as much as me.
 Eating is supposed to be an enjoyable experience and should be shared.
 For example, I love dumplings so I don’t deprive myself of them.
-But, I also don’t eat them every day as dumplings are an occasion food and not part of my staple diet.
+But, I also don’t eat them every day as dumplings are every once in a while food and not part of my staple diet.
 When I do go out to consume foods that I enjoy and have low nutritional value I start my meal with a salad or vegetables as it helps to fill me up on good, nutritious food.